remonlam/synology-data-scrubbing/README.md

 It it's not executable just run;
 chmod 755 start_data_scrubbing.sh

 ## Create a scheduled task
-Go back to the DSM (web console)
+Go back to the DSM (web console).

+![Create task 1](/docs/create_task_1.png)
 Open Control Panel and go to Task Scheduler

-![Create task 1](/docs/create_task_1.png)
+![Create task 2](/docs/create_task_2.png)
 Next, go to "Create" --> "Scheduled Taks" --> "User-defined script".

-![Create task 2](/docs/create_task_2.png)

 ![Create task 3](/docs/create_task_3.png)
+Enter a name (for example; Data Scrubbing on node NAS) and make sure it runs as root!

 ![Create task 4](/docs/create_task_4.png)
+According Synology it's best to run Data Scrubbing once every month, so create a schedule that it run's every month.

 ![Create task 5](/docs/create_task_5.png)
+Optional is to get an email when the script has run.
+If you want this enter your mail address.

+The last step is to fill in the location of the script that have been copied earlier.
+In my example it's /storage1/start_data_scrubbing.sh and click on OK to create the task.

 ![Create task 6](/docs/create_task_6.png)
+Check if the tasks has been created.

 ![Create task 7](/docs/create_task_7.png)
+To check if everything is working select the task and click on "Run".

 ## Check if the script is executing a Data Scrubbing job